Laughing at Cancer: Discovering Funny Personal Cancer Blogs

 Personal cancer blogs: five people reveal their funniest cancer moments

-Not only that but since her journey began she has gotten involved in raising a lot of money for cancer research, as well as awareness and laughs for people struggling with cancer.
+Not only that but since her journey began, she has gotten involved in raising a lot of money for cancer research, as well as awareness and laughs for people struggling with cancer.

 “Since its inception in 2012, Stupid Dumb Breast Cancer has raised and contributed over $750,000 to a variety of breast cancer organizations, including Stand Up to Cancer, Duke Hospital, Wilmot Cancer Center, the Upstate Cancer Center, CancerConnects, Personal P.Ink, and the Maureen’s Hope Foundation.”

 “Married to the most wonderful man.
-My list of ailments so you can keep up: left knee full of osteoarthritis, right knee recovering from a meniscus repair, bursitis both hips, lymphedema issues left arm, tennis elbow right arm, degenerating and dessicated disks in my back (two separate areas) that cannot be repaired by surgery, along with a bone spur in my neck, fibromyalgia, and rheumatoid arthritis.
+My list of ailments so you can keep up: left knee full of osteoarthritis, right knee recovering from a meniscus repair, bursitis in both hips, lymphedema issues in the left arm, tennis elbow right arm, degenerating and dessicated disks in my back (two separate areas) that cannot be repaired by surgery, along with a bone spur in my neck, fibromyalgia, and rheumatoid arthritis.
 Oh, and then there is that cancer thing twice now… But I’m still here.”

 When we first set eyes on Lauren’s personal cancer blog, we were absolutely mesmerized.
 The very first thing we saw was a gruesome tale of an exploding breast in the middle of an airplane hours away from landing… with a small child on her lap.
 There’s no way you don’t want to know how this turns out.

 It’s hard not to fall in love with her quick wit and openness.
-Honestly, you can’t do much better in terms of hilarious cancer adventures that Lauren.
+Honestly, you can’t do much better in terms of hilarious cancer adventures than Lauren.
 She knows how to laugh at cancer.
 Interestingly though, Lauren never reads personal cancer blogs, but she writes about cancer.

 Hotel Melanoma is a funny personal cancer blog offering up a mixed bag of stories, photos, quotes, old people jokes, and lots and lots of good music.
 Although the blog has not been updated since 2017, what we like about author Rich McDonald is that he talked about a less-talked-about brand of cancer, and combines good old-fashioned humor with awareness-raising.

 “The “Hotel Melanoma” moniker is a metaphor for living with my particular brand of cancer.
 Except for those lucky few of us deemed “cured”, all we cancer survivors are guests of one of the many, many branded hotels in the “Hotel Carcinoma” chain.
 We can check out any time we like, but we can never leave.
-Meanwhile, let’s be livin’ it up; and please support cancer education, prevention, and treatment research. ”
+Meanwhile, let’s be livin’ it up, and please support cancer education, prevention, and treatment research.”

 Most of all, he promotes a healthy and safe attitude when it comes to UV protection and the use of sunscreen.
 Let’s face it, we could all do a little bit better in that department.